durgesh-k/stock_market_app/README.md

 # Voice Calling Feature
-To test the voice calling functionality, follow the steps below:
+To test the voice-calling functionality, follow the steps below:

 ## Login as Two Different Users: